geoffdutton/desktop-lftp/README.md

 ## Dispatching redux actions from main process

-see discusses in [#118](https://github.com/chentsulin/electron-react-boilerplate/issues/118) and [#108](https://github.com/chentsulin/electron-react-boilerplate/issues/108)
+see discusses in [electron-react-boilerplate #118](https://github.com/chentsulin/electron-react-boilerplate/issues/118) and [electron-react-boilerplate #108](https://github.com/chentsulin/electron-react-boilerplate/issues/108)

 ## How to keep the boilerplate updated